 Providing delineation between the risk program and the compliance program, BSP Circular No. 747, Series of 2012 refers to the risk program as covering "financial risks that arise from the balance sheet exposures of the institution."
-On the other hand, compliance program will deal with business risks which shall include, but not limited to the following: 1.
-Reputation risk resulting from internal decisions that may harm the Bank's market standing 2.
-Reputation risk resulting from internal decisions or practices that will eventually have an impact on the public's trust 3.
-Legal risks insofar as changes in the interpretation or provisions of the regulations will unswervingly affect the Bank's business goals 4.
-Compliance risks resulting from bank activities that: • contradict existing regulations and identified best practices • reveal weaknesses in the implementation of codes of conduct and standards of good practice The categories of Compliance Risk are: • Regulatory Complian 10.
-Reputation Risk Failure to establish and maintain an image of integrity and competence in doing business may result in the loss of customers and even key employees.
-In assessing the risk, the following factors were considered: • level of inherent risk (high, moderate or low) • adequacy of risk management (strong, acceptable or weak) • trend or direction of risk (decreasing, stable or increasing) The impact of scenarios in Reputation Risk occurs through various degrees of loss of business, particularly in the loss of clients (depositors and borrowers) as well as the ability to generate new 11.
-Event Risk business and to raise needed capital.
+On the other hand, compliance program will deal with business risks which shall include, but not limited to the following: Reputation risk resulting from internal decisions that may harm the Bank's market standing Reputation risk resulting from internal decisions or practices that will eventually have an impact on the public's trust Legal risks insofar as changes in the interpretation or provisions of the regulations will unswervingly affect the Bank's business goals Compliance risks resulting from bank activities that: contradict existing regulations and identified best practices reveal weaknesses in the implementation of codes of conduct and standards of good practice The categories of Compliance Risk are: Regulatory Compliance Risk imposition of the appropriate sanction shall be based on the assessment of the strength and responsiveness of the whole compliance system to address business risks.
+A compliance system which shall be considered as unsafe and unsound banking practice.
+10. Reputation Risk Failure to establish and maintain an image of integrity and competence in doing business may result in the loss of customers and even key employees.
+In assessing the risk, the following factors were considered: level of inherent risk (high, moderate or low) adequacy of risk management (strong, acceptable or weak) trend or direction of risk (decreasing, stable or increasing) The impact of scenarios in Reputation Risk occurs through various degrees of loss of business, particularly in the loss of clients (depositors and borrowers) as well as the ability to generate new business and to raise needed capital.
 The impact can also be on the cost of doing business.
-Loss resulting from damages due to natural calamities such as typhoon, earthquake, flood and other weather disturbances and manmade risk events such as fire, vandalism and tampering of Automated Teller Machine (ATM), terrorism and holdup or robbery.
+11. Event Risk Loss resulting from damages due to natural calamities such as typhoon, earthquake, flood and other weather disturbances and manmade risk events such as fire, vandalism and tampering of Automated Teller Machine (ATM), terrorism and holdup or robbery.
 12. Legal Risk Unenforceable contracts or defective contracts, lawsuits and adverse judgments that may lead to financial losses to the Bank.
 The three categories of Legal Risk are: